adrianariton/hephaestus/README.md

 The last 2 will soon merge into one big class called **HSym** in a future update.

 ## HTensor and HShape
 Tensors are very abstract (let's say matrix-like) objects.
 They are used in relativity.
-For now they are only implemented over the **long double** space, but soon there will also be a **bigreal** version for more exact calculations. *UPDATE: **bigreal** support for tensors has been added Friday 4 November 2022.
+For now they are only implemented over the **long double** space, ~~but soon there will also be a **bigreal** version for more exact calculations~~. *UPDATE: **bigreal** support for tensors has been added Friday 4 November 2022.
 Please report any bugs!*

 Example of creation of 2 *3x3* tensors (izomorph to the space of 3x3 matrices), and implementing the matrix product.